melpa/melpa/docker/logprocessor/README.md

 So after doing the fancy stuff above, we switched to just recording the totals in each parquet file, rather than the full list of downloads.
-This uses vastly less storage (perhaps 100M) and fits the bill perfectly well.
+This uses vastly less storage (56MB) and fits the bill perfectly well.

 Parquet + duckdb is still convenient for totalling up all these numbers, at the expense needing to install `duckdb` using `pip`, but obviously at this stage we could simply write JSON files and total them up ourselves with Python.
-That's probably what we should have done in the first place.
+That's really what we should have done in the first place.